LoganBram/BuddyBets/README.md

 Runs authorize middleware to check if JWT token in local storage is valid, returns true or corresponding error message based on case

+**/auth/getfriends**
+Takes token in header and responds with all friends from that user

+**/auth/newfriendrequest**
+Takes token in header and friends username, then stores their UUID's in friends table as either pending or accepted

 # Games -> for updating the database